How Bioethical Principles Impact Med School Application

 What are biomedical ethics in healthcare?
 Biomedical ethics, also known as bioethics, serve as the moral compass to help medical professionals navigate challenging situations and make decisions that uphold the patient’s best interests.
 Physicians, nurses, and clinicians use these ethical theories to guide their practice of medicine.

 What are the Principles of Biomedical Ethics?
-The four Principles of Biomedical Ethics, according to the moral norms of Beauchamp and Childress, are:
+According to Beauchamp and Childress, the four Principles of Biomedical Ethics are:

 1. Autonomy